There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 5. Urban/City Witch

 It isn’t typical to practice witchcraft in the city, at least historically, but the city witch/urban witch actually draws power from the city.
+Modern witchcraft has made a lot of things possible!

 The city witch thrives on chaotic city energy, on being around groups of people, and even on the individual energy of the city itself.